michaelwang2117/genetic-texasholdem-bot/README.md

 Open http://localhost:43535

 ## Remark
 This is a coding project inspired by poker game I played during my universities years in economics/B&F, stats and data science.
-This coding project has to be refined on frontend, i.e. not complete on frontend of game rendering during pytorch training sessions - training sessions in terminal are working.
+This coding project has to be refined on frontend, i.e. not complete on frontend of game rendering during pytorch training sessions - training sessions in terminal are working normally.